 In Zootopia, Judy proves that even the smallest of creatures can make a huge impact.
 She’s a trailblazer, and a true inspiration.

-I haven’t heard anything solid yet, but given this movie’s popularity, as well as that of its spin-off series, Zootopia+, it’s likely something’s coming down the Imagineering pipeline.
+I haven’t heard anything solid other than that it’ll be a show, but given this movie’s popularity, as well as that of its spin-off series, Zootopia+, it’s possible there will be more!

 March Hare from Alice in Wonderland

 The March Hare from Alice in Wonderland (available on Disney+) is quite possibly the most chaotic rabbit on this list.
 He’s wild, unpredictable, and always up for a tea party.
 Plus, he’s best friends with the Mad Hatter, and that’s just cool.

 I always seem to forget about him though, maybe because when someone says “the rabbit from Alice in Wonderland,” my mind immediately goes to the White Rabbit.